Frequently Asked Questions:

 Why is the camp five weeks?

 Intensity makes a difference.
 During the school year, students are bombarded with information and demand.
-This intensive five-week period will give them the daily focus on literacy without the stress of homework.
+This intensive five-week period will give them a daily focus on literacy without the stress of homework.

 What if my child is currently in tutoring?